Keyslam-Group/Sugar/IDEA.md

 When we first create an Element, the Element defines a set of Constraints for itself.

-The Constraints basically specify the Element's minWidth, minHeight, maxWidth, maxSize, xGrowthFactor and yGrowthFactor and an optional aspectRatio.
+The Constraints basically specify the Element's minWidth, minHeight, maxWidth, maxHeight, growthFactor and an optional aspectRatio.

 These Constraints come from the Element's props, for example: